18F/C2/app/views/help/running_reports.md

 ## Saving a report to run again later

-1. Repeat the first three steps to run the report.
+1. Repeat the first three steps in the section on running and downloading a report.
 1. On the results page, click _Save as Report_.
 1. Choose a name for the report.